npolavar/SSquaredEnterprise/README.md

-Please download th zip file from GitHub link.
+Please go to Code -> Download Zip and then extract the files.

 I created ASP.NET Core Web App(Model View Controller) application.
 I used EntityFramework 6.0 for data access.
 So, code-first approach is used where the EF Core creates the database tables based on domain classes.

-To run this application open the project in Visual Studio 2022 and follow below steps
+To run this application open the solution in Visual Studio 2022 and follow below steps
 1. Go to Tools -> Nuget Package Manager -> Package Manager Console
 2. Give the below commands
 	a) Add-Migration First